jeanmarie-eu/border/README.md

 [![Travis-CI Build Status](https://travis-ci.org/jeanmarielepioufle/border.svg?branch=master)](https://travis-ci.org/jeanmarielepioufle/border)

 The R-package gathers border shapefiles converted into S4 spatial object.

+Datasets respect the UTF-8 format.

-UTF-8 format The package and its dataset list will be updated according to my projects.
+The package and its dataset list will be updated according to my projects.

 ## Installation